December 11, 2018

 The R/N Committee has completed creating a mock video that can be used to assist and train your negotiation team regarding the do's and do not's at the bargaining table.
 This video is available and can be used at Bargaining Academies, Bargaining 101s, Chapter Meetings or RPMs.
 Please contact your Labor Relations Representative as they will provide the requested training for your Chapter.

 If your chapter bargaining committee needs training, contact your Labor Relations Representative or field office to determine when a training is being held in your region.
-You may also consult your local field office to find out when Bargaining Academy or Bargaining 101 trainings will be held.
+You may also consult your local field office website to find out when Bargaining Academy or Bargaining 101 trainings will be held.

 If your chapter has not been trained on how to conduct New Employee Orientations (NEOs), please contact your Labor Relations Representative for training that can be done at your local chapter.
 Each chapter needs to take advantage of being able to speak with the new employees as they begin their career with the District.